isomerpages/moe-sshideasfestival/index.md

       title: Missed out on our events?
       subtitle: Festival round-up
       id: infopic
-      description: Be sure to check out our handy newsletter for all our festival highlights!
+      description: Be sure to check out our handy newsletter for all the highlights from our festival !
       button: learn more
       url: https://ideasfestival.edu.sg/newsletter/
       alt: Image alt text